 The formula is clear: take a standard hatchback, beef up the suspension, increase the engine’s power output and add sporty styling tweaks inside and out.
-We’ve also included the Ford Puma ST and, while technically an SUV, it’s certainly worth considering if you’re looking for fun and practicality without breaking the bank.
+We’ve also included the Ford Puma ST on our list as, while technically an SUV, it’s certainly worth considering if you’re looking for fun and practicality without breaking the bank.

-Today’s hot hatchbacks mostly offer at least 250bhp – or over 400bhp in some cases, making them faster than many ‘proper’ sports cars.
+Today’s hot hatchbacks mostly offer at least 250bhp – or more than 400bhp in some cases - making them faster than many ‘proper’ sports cars.
 They often have greater agility too, thanks to their comparatively compact dimensions.
-The vast majority are petrol but there are a few diesel and even plug-in hybrid hot hatches now.
+The vast majority are petrol but there are a few diesel and even plug-in hybrid (PHEV) hot hatches to choose from now.

-But best of all is that they really can be used every day.
-Aside from increased running costs and a firmer suspension setup, they’re no harder to live with than the common-or-garden version of the same car.
+Arguably their signature selling point is that they can be used every day.
+Aside from increased running costs and a firmer ride, they’re no harder to live with than the common-or-garden version of the same car.
 Their boots are the same size, their interiors are as practical and their servicing costs are often no higher than lesser versions.